TweetBoost: Influence of Social Media on NFT Valuation: Data Collection and Analysis

 \subsection{Data Collection}

 We collect data from two platforms: Twitter and OpenSea marketplace.
 We use the unique URL of the OpenSea asset to link these two data sources.
-Our data collection pipeline is illustrated in Figure \ref{fig: data_pipeline}.
+Our data collection pipeline is illustrated in Fig.~\ref{fig: data_pipeline}.